 Muscles and joints work together to keep us active and functioning.
 Sometimes pain gets in the way of living our lives, but we don’t always understand why we hurt or why we are moving differently.
+That’s why My PT serves to treat pain that affects your quality of life and quality of movement.

 What kinds of pain does My PT examine and treat?